 A crown is an ideal restoration for a tooth that has been decayed, infected, or damaged beyond what a dental filling is capable of repairing.
 It is designed to fit over your remaining tooth structure like a “cap” and restore your entire tooth while protecting the integrity of your root.

-Dr. Stanford uses digital impressions that ensure the fit of your crown is accurate and precise.
+Dr. Carron uses digital impressions that ensure the fit of your crown is accurate and precise.
 Digital impressions also eliminate the need for the messy impressions we used in the past, which makes the process more comfortable for patients.